Stream Restoration Design Features MSE Retaining Wall

 About the Thalia Stream Restoration Project

-Tree overgrowth and stream bank erosion threatened private property, water quality and the livelihood of this Stony Run tributary.
+Tree overgrowth and stream bank erosion threatened private property, water quality and the livelihood of this Stony Run tributary in Newport News, Virginia.
 The City of Newport News approved a stream restoration project that would mitigate these threats, control flooding and prevent sedimentation.

-Further down the stream, Coir Mat was installed to armor the outfalls.
-This heavy duty coconut fiber blanket naturally stabilizes the stream channel in a location where it is subject to severe erosion.
-Coir products are commonly used on stream restoration projects because of their natural composition and strength.
+Further down stream, Coir Matting armored the outfalls.
+This heavy duty coconut fiber erosion matting naturally stabilizes the stream channel in a location where it is subject to severe erosion.
+Coir products are commonly found on stream restoration projects because of their natural composition and strength.